 Strangulation Warning Label; (3.75″ x 3.75″) See CPSC Section 3.2.1, pages 14 and 15, and ASTM#F1487-11 Section 14.2.3. this label will inform, warn and educate about the hazard of a user being strangled on the playground and what steps to take to mitigate it and provides graphics for complete message clarity.

-**Note: CPSC says to place this label on or near “slides or other equipment”, however, entrances to the entire plat area are the best locations so that the “message is conveyed” in a timely manner.
+**Note: CPSC recommends to place this label on or near “slides or other equipment”, however, entrances to the entire play area are the best locations so that the “message is conveyed” in a timely manner.

 Below is information about warnings that must be placed on your playground.

 Labels help supervisors and parents so that they are informed of hazards to protect their children.
 If unsure of the “best” locations to place labels, call for assistance and/or install more labels.
 If there is more than one way to enter the swing set, then labels must be placed so that at all ingress points you can see labeling.
 It is the responsibility of the owner operator to determine the amount of labels needed, type of label, placement of labels, and maintenance of labels, so that labels are visible before use of equipment.
 You as the owner operator are the best to decide what you need for your particular playground.
 Please decide which labels are more appropriate for your particular playground.

 We will be happy to supply up to three labels at no charge.
 We are offering this promotional offer because we believe very strongly that all swing sets must have warning labels.
 Additional labels needed for maintenance or placement requirements can be purchased from the company that you originally ordered the enclosed equipment.
 These labels have been copyrighted.
 If you do not have the strangulation, hot surfaces, or either of the surfacing labels already placed on your existing equipment, we very strongly suggest ordering these labels.

 Self-Stick Warning and Information Labels Conform To The Following: